Spyder-Academy/spyderacademy/content/education/understanding-orderflow-timecycles/index.md

 #### Isn't this basically #TheStrat?

-Yeh pretty much.
-It is basically using 90m candles, and applying TheStrat concepts to it.
+Yeh sort of!
+90 minute cycles are analagous to using 90m candles, and then applying TheStrat concepts to it to entry combo's and targets.

 ![The Strat](images/thestrat.png)